clear-treasury/api-documentation/source/includes/clients.md

 ### Description

-Before you're able to act on behalf of a client you will need to have created one first.
+Before you're able to act on behalf of a client you will need to create one first.

 ## Create a client